platform9/appctl/README.md

 - [`golang 1.17 or later`](https://go.dev/dl/)

 ## Building
-Clone the repository on your system, and navigate to the cloned repository `cd appctl`.
-Download the dependencies using `go mod download`.
+Clone the repository, navigate to the cloned repository and download the dependencies using `go mod download`.
 Before building, ensure following environment variables are set either by following the instructions in `.env.dev` or by setting them as environment variables.
+1. APPCTL_SEGMENT_WRITE_KEY (optional)
+1. APPURL
+1. DOMAIN
+1. CLIENTID
+1. GRANT_TYPE
 ```sh
 # optional, used for telemetry
 APPCTL_SEGMENT_WRITE_KEY := <YOUR_SEGMENT_WRITE_KEY>